for Richmond Action Committee

 2. Promote use and enjoyment of the Bay Trail

 by all who live and work in Richmond and as a visitor attraction

 TRAC was founded, Richmond had only 12 miles of San Francisco

 Bay Trail fragments.
-This has burgeoned to over 32 miles in 15
+This has burgeoned to 36 miles in 20

 years thanks primarily to the City of Richmond and East Bay Regional

 Park District with strong support from the Association of Bay